ambonvik/cimba/docs/background.rst

 object-orientation with classes and inheritance was only part of the experience, and perhaps not the most important part.

-Especially for simulation work, the most powerful concept was the *coroutine*.
+The most powerful concept was the *coroutine*, in particular for simulation work.
 This generalizes the concept of a subroutine to several parallel threads of execution that are non-preemptively scheduled.
 Combined with object-orientation, this means that one can describe a class of objects as independent threads of execution, often infinite